 Students explore many facets of financial decision-making involved in daily life.
 Skills in money management, record keeping, and banking are enhanced through the study of related topics.
 This course satisfies the requirement to complete an online course.
 Students are required to take the W!SE Financial literacy exam on site to meet requirements for this course.
-The fee for this course is \$225.
+A fee is involved with this summer course.